sa-foe/FriendlyCaptcha-SoSciSurvey-Integration/README.md

 <b>How It Works</b>
 The full flow when a real participant opens the captcha page:

-3. Widget loads and solves puzzle.
+1. Widget loads and solves puzzle.
 When the page opens, the Friendly Captcha widget silently runs a proof-of-work computation in the user's browser.
 This takes a few seconds and requires no user interaction.
-4. Token is generated.
+2. Token is generated.
 Once complete, the widget fires an frc:widget.complete event and stores a signed token string (e.g. AQQA....) in a hidden form field.
-5. JavaScript copies token to SoSci.
+3. JavaScript copies token to SoSci.
 The event listener in your HTML block catches this event and writes the token into the hidden input field of the internal variable (A702_01).
-6. Form is submitted.
+4. Form is submitted.
 When the participant clicks "Weiter", SoSci submits the form including the token stored in A702_01.
 This token is now saved in the dataset.
-7. PHP verifies on the next page.
+5. PHP verifies on the next page.
 On page 2, the PHP code reads the token via value('A702_01') and sends it to Friendly Captcha's EU API using sendJSON().
 The API responds with [success][true] for real humans.
-8. Bots are redirected.
+6. Bots are redirected.
 If verification fails (bot, invalid token, or expired token), the participant is silently redirected to the 'bot' page and cannot continue.

-<b>Troubleshooting</b>

-Error / Symptom	Cause & Fix
+<b>Troubleshooting: Error / Symptom	Cause & Fix</b>

-response_invalid (error 40501)	The token sent was empty or a literal string.
-Check: (1) that value() is called on the NEXT page, not the same page.
+response_invalid (error 40501)
+The token sent was empty or a literal string.
+Check:
+    (1) that value() is called on the NEXT page, not the same page.
     (2) that A702_01 is dragged onto the captcha page.
-(3) no quotes around the variable in the 'response' field. value('A702_01') = empty string	The JavaScript event listener fired before the internal variable's hidden input field was rendered.
+    (3) no quotes around the variable in the 'response' field.

+value('A702_01') = empty string
+The JavaScript event listener fired before the internal variable's hidden input field was rendered.
 Ensure the internal variable question is placed on the page BEFORE the JS block, or use a DOMContentLoaded wrapper.

-Die Variable A702_01 gibt es nicht	You used value() on the same page as the widget.
+Die Variable A702_01 gibt es nicht
+You used value() on the same page as the widget.
 Move all PHP verification to the next page.

 Die Variable A702_01 wurde auf keiner vorhergehenden Seite abgefragt Same cause as above — PHP is running on the same page as the form.
 Move the PHP block to the next page.
 [success][false] for real participants	The token may have expired (tokens are valid for ~2 minutes).
 If participants take too long to click 'Weiter', the token times out.
-Consider only blocking if isset($result['success']) is true. sendJSON() returns false	Network error — SoSci could not reach the Friendly Captcha API.
+Consider only blocking if isset($result['success']) is true.

+sendJSON() returns false
+Network error — SoSci could not reach the Friendly Captcha API.
 The isset() check in the production code handles this gracefully by allowing participants through rather than blocking everyone.

-What Appears in Your Dataset
+<b>What Appears in Your Dataset</b>
 After data collection, the column labelled CAPT (or whatever item label you chose) will contain the raw Friendly Captcha token string for each submission.
 Example:

 AQQA.8ZFE5oTTEfRjBlMxg6y1p_W2hLQjMVe7JsAFKx-nFX9OUtwkf5bEdyw...